Get started Distribution Elimination Upload data Download data References

 ✶ Property

-The pH of a drug solution indicates whether the drug is an acid (pH < 7) , base (pH > 7) or a neutral (pH = 7) compound.
+The pH of a drug solution indicates whether the drug is an acid (pH < 7) , base (pH > 7) or a Neutral (pH = 7) compound.
 A monoprotic acid has one H⁺ in excess to donate and a diprotic has two.
 Similarly for bases, they have excess OH⁻ ions.
 A zwitterionic compound has equal number of H⁺ and OH⁻ ions.
 A neutral compound does not ionize and has a net charge of zero.
-Note: For monoprotic compounds, only the value in pKa1 is considered, pKa2 is allocated a value of zero.
-For zwitterions, acidic pKa should be entered in pKa1 box and the basic in pKa2.

 ✶ pKa